chikakoto/facial-expression-recognition/reports/final_report.md

 ### 6.2 Convolutional Neural Network - Model Evaluation and Testing

+As seen in figure 24, plateauing of both validation loss and accuracy started after approximately 450 epochs and at 554 epochs CNN achieved the accuracy of 68.57%.
+That would’ve placed it on the 4th place in the original Kaggle competition, and makes it the best model we trained in this project.

 <img src="figures/figure24_a.png" width="400"> <img src="figures/figure24_b.png" width="400">

-**Figure 24**: Convolutional Neural Network: Model Evaluation and Testing after 554 epochs **a)** Training vs Validation Loss, **b)** Training vs Validation Accuracy
+**Figure 24**: Convolutional Neural Network: Model Evaluation and Testing after 554 epochs

+**a)** Training vs Validation Loss, **b)** Training vs Validation Accuracy

+We performed the analysis of the accuracy of predictions across individual classes of the validation set using confusion matrix and classification report in figure 25, as well as by visually inspecting actual images that were misclassified.
+In the confusion matrix below you may see that the model shows the highest performance with the original majority class “happy” and the “disgust” class we had to upsample to address the imbalance issue.
+Examples of incorrect predictions of a class labels, for example, when the model misclassified labels for “angry”, “fear”, “sad”, and “neutral” classes more often than the others may be yet another indication of the general complexity of the task of predicting human emotion based on facial expression, as well as the challenge posed by the FER2013 dataset in particular.

 ![Figure 25](figures/figure25.png)